-Our measure of material deprivation is based on the Index of Multiple Deprivation (IMD), which is the most widely used neighbourhood-level measure of deprivation in the UK.
-It is a composite measure covering seven domains: income, employment, education and skills, health, crime, infrastructure, barriers to housing and services, and quality of the living environment.
-13 We assign households to IMD deprivation quintiles (Q1-Q5, where Q1 is the wealthiest).
+infrastructure, barriers to housing and services, and quality of the living environment.
+We assign households to IMD deprivation quintiles (Q1-Q5, where Q1 is the wealthiest).

-3.3.4.
-Control variables
+3.3.4 Control variables

-The additional variables used in the matching model are defined as follows: age is the age of the respondent in years; female is a gender dummy; born in the UK is a dummy for UK-born; marital status is a dummy indicating whether an individual is married/cohabitating; children is a dummy indicating whether an individual has children; professional occupation is a dummy variable indicating whether an individual's occupation belongs to the first two categories of the Standard Occupational Classification (SOC) 2010 for the UK.14 Household income quintile is a set of dummy variables indicating the net household income quintile, where household income has been adjusted for household size and composition.15

-We consider a number of additional variables in the descriptive analysis: monthly gross labour income, which is individual income resulting from labour-based activities, excluding benefits and pensions, deflated using the Consumer Price Index with housing costs (CPIH); weekly hours worked a self-reported measure of the number of hours worked per week, including overtime; commuting time (in minutes), which is the average time it takes to travel into work in the morning, and is a measure of accessibility; and commuting by car and commuting by public transport, two dummy variables which also measure accessibility, and indicate the mode of transport used.
+The additional variables used in the matching model are defined as follows.
+Age is the age of the respondent in years.
+Professional occupation is a dummy variable indicating whether an individual's occupation belongs to the first two categories of the Standard Occupational Classification (SOC) 2010 for the UK.
+Household income quintile is a set of dummy variables indicating the net household income quintile, where household income has been adjusted for household size and composition.
+We consider a number of additional variables in the descriptive analysis: monthly gross labour income, which is individual income resulting from labour-based activities, excluding benefits and pensions, deflated using the Consumer Price Index with housing costs (CPIH); weekly hours worked a self-reported measure of the number of hours worked per week, including overtime; commuting time (in minutes), which is the average time it takes to travel into work in the morning, and is a measure of accessibility; and commuting by car and commuting by public transport, two dummy variables which also measure accessibility, and indicate the type of transport used.
 Descriptive statistics for all the variables included in the analysis are shown in Appendix C, and a correlation matrix is provided in Appendix D.